Youngest Toba eruption: Climate at the time of the eruption

 Greenland stadial 20 (GS20) is a millennium-long cold event in the north Atlantic ocean that started around the time of the Toba eruption.
 The timing of the initiation of GS20 is dated to 74.0–74.2 kyr, and the entire event lasted about 1,500 years.
 It is the stadial part of Dansgaard–Oeschger event 20 (DO20), commonly explained by an abrupt reduction in the strength of the Atlantic meridional overturning circulation (AMOC).
-Weaker AMOC caused warming in the Southern Ocean and Antarctica, and this asynchrony is known as bipolar seesaw.
+A weaker AMOC caused warming in the Southern Ocean and Antarctica, and this asynchrony is known as bipolar seesaw.
 The start of the GS20 cooling event corresponds to the start of the Antarctic Isotope Maxima 19 (AIM19) warming event.
 GS20 was associated with iceberg discharges into the North Atlantic, thus it was also named Heinrich stadial 7a.
-Heinrich events tend to be longer, colder and with weaker AMOC in the Atlantic ocean than other DO stadials.
+Heinrich events tend to be longer, colder and with weaker AMOC in the Atlantic Ocean than other DO stadials.

 From 74 to 58 kyr, Earth transitioned from interglacial marine isotope stage (MIS) 5 to glacial MIS 4, experiencing cooling and glacial expansion.
 This transition is a part of the Pleistocene interglacial-glacial cycle driven by variations in the Earth's orbit.
 Ocean temperatures cooled by 0.9 C-change.
 Sea level fell 60 m.
 Northern Hemisphere ice sheets embarked on significant expansion and surpassed the extent of the Last Glacial Maximum in eastern Europe, Northeast Asia and the North American Cordillera.
 Southern Hemisphere glaciation grew to its maximum extent during MIS 4.
 Australasia, Africa and Europe were characterized by increasingly cold and arid environments.